 2) An Adult Day Service Program Coordinator/Director shall:

 i) have a bachelor's degree in health or human services, social or health sciences, physical education, or related field;

 iii) demonstrate 2 years of progressively responsible supervisory experience in a program serving the elderly for each year of education being replaced (up to 4) in the disciplines defined in subsection (a)(2)(A)(i).

-B) Be on duty full time when clients are in attendance or have a qualified substitute (meets or exceeds the qualifications set out in subsection (a)(2)(A)(i) through (iii)).
+B) Be on duty full time when participants are in attendance or have a qualified substitute (meets or exceeds the qualifications set out in subsection (a)(2)(A)(i) through (iii)).

 i) Registered Nurse (RN) licensed by the State of Illinois; or

-B) shall be on duty at least one-half of a full-time (FTE) work period each day when clients are in attendance, either as staff or on a contractual basis; and
+B) be on duty at least one-half of a full-time (FTE) work period each day when participants are in attendance, either as staff or on a contractual basis; and

 4) A transportation Driver/Escort (provider employed or contractual) for those adult day service providers who provide the transportation service component shall: